InvertGames/uFrame.Documentation/pages/nodes/scene-type-node.md

 ## Designer

-After creating new Scene Type in the designer, remember to _Save & Compile_ and the press the _Scaffold/Update Kernel_ button to update the Kernel prefab with the new [Scene Loader](../scene-loaders.md).
+After creating new Scene Type in the designer, remember to _Save & Compile_ and then press the _Scaffold/Update Kernel_ button to update the Kernel prefab with the new [Scene Loader](../scene-loaders.md).

 ## Execution Order